Zihuatanejo · Worth it

 Getting there

-Fly (the smart way) — Zihuatanejo/Ixtapa airport (ZIH) sits about 15 to 20 minutes from the bay.
-It takes direct flights from Mexico City and seasonal routes from the US and Canada in winter.
+Fly (the smart way) — Ixtapa-Zihuatanejo International (ZIH), officially Aeropuerto Internacional de Ixtapa-Zihuatanejo, sits about 15 to 20 minutes southeast of the bay.
+It takes direct flights from Mexico City year-round and seasonal winter routes from several US and Canadian cities.
 Flying in is the whole strategy here: it keeps you out of Guerrero’s interior roads and drops you straight into the coastal bubble.
-From the airport, an authorized taxi or a hotel transfer runs roughly 20 to 40 minutes depending on your beach; agree the fare or use the official booth before you get in.
+From the airport, use the official taxi booth (colectivo vans are cheaper, private cabs faster); a private ride to your beach runs roughly 300 to 500 MXN (approximate), a shared colectivo much less.
+Agree or prepay the fare before you get in.

 Drive — Doable via the toll highway, but this is the part of the trip where Guerrero’s reputation is earned.
-Stick to daytime driving and the cuota (toll) roads, and do not improvise mountain shortcuts.
+The Autopista Siglo XXI links Zihua toward Morelia and the interior; stick to daytime driving and the cuota (toll) roads, and do not improvise mountain shortcuts.
 Most travelers are better off flying and skipping a car entirely.

 Getting around

-The bay is small and mostly walkable.
+The bay is small and mostly walkable, and the centro-to-La-Madera stretch is best done on foot along the seawall.
 For everything else:

 • Taxis — Cheap and everywhere.
-Short hops around town and to La Ropa cost a few dollars; confirm the price before you set off, as they are unmetered.
+Short hops around town and out to La Ropa cost a few dollars; they are unmetered, so confirm the price before you set off.
+A late-night ride back from La Ropa to the centro is worth the small fare over walking the dark access road.

-• Water taxis — Pangas run from the town pier to Las Gatas across the bay all day.
+• Water taxis (pangas) — Run from the town pier (muelle) to Playa Las Gatas across the bay all day, roughly a 5-to-10-minute crossing.
+Pay the round-trip fare and tell the captain when to come back for you.